A LEADING LIGHT

 The Daily Bell is one of five sites that I review every day because I find there a clear, common-sense interpretation of everyday events.

 Juan Williams on Mainstream Media Bias, the Entitlement Culture and American Foreign Policy

-The Daily Bell is pleased to publish this exclusive interview with Juan Williams (left).
+The Daily Bell is pleased to present this exclusive interview with Juan Williams

 Daily Bell: Thanks for sitting down with us.
 Before we get into a discussion about your new book and the premises put forth in it, can you tell us briefly about your background and what led you to a career in journalism and political analysis?